groenator/iptvboss-docker/README.md

 - Debian-based VNC server.
 - IPTVBoss application pre-installed.
 - XC Server starting on boot.
+- Audio is enabled by default.
+Users can play videos with audio from the browser.
 - Run the container as a non-root user and you can also change the user and group ID of the container.
 - Pre-configured VNC server with a default password.
 User can change the VNC settings by overriding the environment variables.
 - Automatically configuring the cron job for updating the EPG.